Alpine A110 review

 The Alpine’s low kerbweight means it is strong in gear, however.
 This also helps agility through tight bends.
 Every model is electronically limited to 155mph.

 MPG, CO2 and Running Costs

 By minimising weight wherever it can, Alpine has managed to make a sports car with incredible performance, which won’t cost the earth to run.
-Under new fuel efficiency and emissions testing the A110 will officially do 36.7mpg, and while we only managed 34.4mpg on our test, that’s much better than the latest Porsche 718 Cayman S (24.6mpg on test) or Audi TT RS (23mpg) could manage.
+Under new fuel efficiency and emissions testing, Alpine claims the A110 will officially do 39.2mpg (38.6mpg for the S), and while we only managed 34.4mpg on our test, that’s much better than the latest Porsche 718 Cayman S (24.6mpg on test) or Audi TT RS (23mpg) could manage.
 That should equate to a big difference in annual fuel bills.
-CO2 figures are also superior at 144g/km (146g/km for the S version).
+CO2 figures are 162g/km (163g/km for the S version).

 However, the high list price means you’ll pay a premium in annual road tax over lesser hot hatchbacks and fast coupes – although the Porsche and Audi rivals are liable for the same extra cost.

 Insurance groups are high for the Alpine A110, but largely in line with rival models.
 It sits in the same group 44 as the Porsche Cayman S, which is one group higher than an Audi TT RS.
 That equates to an annual premium of around £665 for the average male driver in his forties with three penalty points.

 Expert data points to the Alpine A110 achieving strong residual values, with all versions retaining over 60% of their original list price over three years and 36,000 miles.
 The fact so few are being built will mean values are on-par with a Porsche 718 Cayman.